johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 #### Possible changes to the packaging
 The version with built in printer is already created.

 The small printerless version is as follows: Think simple, small, thin, pocket sized digital camera - that will be the final form of the secure brick.
 A camera on the front (no zoom, nothing fancy) and a touch screen on the back.
 No buttons (maybe one for power).
 The package will be waterproof, Tempest certified, and cheap to make.
 The parts have already arrived

-A welded steel case for Tempest certification.

-Power switch is capacitive touch switch so that the case stays waterproof, flat in form, and so that the switch can not be used as a point of entry into the case.

-Cooling:
-* Once a fully enclosed tamper-proof/Tempest-Certified steel case is built cooling may become an issue.
-Pressurize enclosure with helium to aid cooling.
-This would transfer heat from the chips to the steel case about 6 times faster than air and would have the extra benefit of ensuring a waterproof enclosure.
-Oxygen and or light entering the case because of tampering could set of a device that burns the SD Card like in Mission Impossible.
-Just kidding but maybe people would love it :)

 #### Issues